 %APPDATA%\Together\cli.json.

-What is tracked?
+What is tracked

-The following below is a list of the type of data we collect for all events:timestamp | Millisecond timestamp when the event was built. |
+timestamp | Millisecond timestamp when the event was built. |

-session_id | Identifier for this CLI process (stable for the lifetime of the process). |
+session_id | Identifier for this CLI process, stable for the lifetime of the process. |

-device_id | Stable pseudonymous ID: a UUID stored in cli.json when first needed.
-We do not use any host hardware fingerprinting for this. |
+device_id | Stable pseudonymous ID stored in cli.json when first needed.
+Together AI does not use any host-hardware fingerprinting. |

-metadata | Various runtime metadata such as the together CLI version, operating system, and CPU architecture. |
+metadata | Runtime metadata such as the CLI version, operating system, and CPU architecture. |

 is_ci | true if the CI environment variable is set. |

-agent_detection | From detect_agent - we track if the command was invoked by an agent and which known agent. |
+agent_detection | From detect_agent.
+Records whether the command was invoked by an agent and which known agent. |

-command | The name of the command invoked, for example clusters create |
+command | The name of the command invoked, for example clusters create. |